glo-fi/updatedFlowtbag/README.md

 in the capture.
 The features output are given, in order, in section 4.1.
 The second output channel is stderr.
 This is where reports, as well as any debugging information is displayed.
 This allows the user to redirect output to a text file, and still receive updates as the program runs.
-Output should probably sent to a specified file in the future.
+Output should probably be sent to a specified file in the future.

 ### Statistics

-    srcip STRINGq
+    srcip STRING
     srcport NUMERIC
     dstip STRING
     dstport NUMERIC